damped/rollie/README.md

 ## Edit rc.local file to run stuff on boot

-You will want to edit the file with `sudo /etc/rc.local` and add the following:
+You will want to edit the file with `sudo nano /etc/rc.local` and add the following:

 ```c
 #!/bin/sh -e